samfisherirl/Github.ahk-API-for-AHKv2/README.md

 <p class="has-line-data" data-line-start="1" data-line-end="2">
 #Include Github.ahk - Download latest releases from repositories</p>

+also #Include Json.ahk https://github.com/kurtmckee/ahk_json

 gui isnt necessary but this is all an exercise  for the most part.

+        git := new Github("username/repository")

         git.DL("geo") ; downloads the latest release, saving to "geo.zip" relative path

+ if you want to store version tag in log, use this instead.
+It will check for log, store version, only download if version != log...

+        log := A_ScriptDir "\log.txt" designate a log location, otherwise the script will send log.txt to appdata

+        git.upd(log)

 ![Z80uAcG](https://user-images.githubusercontent.com/98753696/194636178-385c2dcb-1220-474c-b3ae-a09b33c94339.png)